neurodata/SPORF/README.md

   - **X** --> an n by d dataset where the rows are the n samples and the columns are the p features.
   - **Y** --> a vector of n class labels.
 Labels must start at 1 and rise sequentially (e.g. if you have three classes then the first one is '1', then second one is '2', and the third one is '3'.
   - **MinParent** --> an integer greater than 1.
 This defines the minimum node size.
 Any node with MinParent elements will not have a child node.
 The default value is 6 (MinParent=6).
   - **Trees** --> an integer greater than 0.
 This is the number of trees that will be in the forest.
 The default value is 100 (trees=100).
   - **MaxDepth** --> is the maximum depth that a tree can grow to.
 If set to "inf" then there is no maximum depth.
 If set to 0 then a maximum depth is calculated based on the number of classes and number of samples provided.
+The default value is 0 (MaxDepth=0).
   - **bagging** --> is the percentage of training data to withhold during each training iteration.
 If set to 0 then the entire training set is used during every iteration.
 The withheld portion of the training data  is used to calculate OOB error for the tree.
+The default is .2, so 80% of the training set is used to train a tree and the other 20% will be used for cross validation (bagging=.2).
   - **FUN** --> is the function used to create the rotation matrix.
 The matrix returned by this function should be a p-by-u matrix where p is the number of columns in the input matrix X and u is any integer > 0.  u can also vary from node to node.
+The default is makeA, a description of which can be found below.
   - **options** --> is a list of inputs to the user provided rotation matrix creation function -- FUN.
-Option is set to ncol(X) by default.
+Option is set to ncol(X) by default (options=ncol(X)).

 ###   To determine the error rate of a forest:
    1. Download rfr_function.R